RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 ```

 Note: It's important to remember that with VEX files, not every product status will be included, only the categories
 that have products which fall into those statuses.
-For CSAF files, the only included status will be the `fixed` and
+For CSAF advisories, the only included status will be the `fixed` and
 optionally `known_not_affected` category if in the released RHSA there are more components and not all were
 vulnerable to the particular CVE id.